hippo-oss/dto-decorators/README.md

 ## Decorator Flavors

-This library comes with three flavors of decorators that rely on a minimal set of third-party dependencies.

- - `NOOP_DECORATORS` do nothing; they simply implement the decorator API contract.

- - `DEPRECATION_DECORATORS` override property settings so that deprecated fields product system warnings.
+This library defines a set of types that can be used to produce implementation-specific decorator "flavors", including a `noop` implementation (provided in this library) and several others (provided in other libraries).

+ - [class-decorators](https://github.com/hippo-oss/class-decorators) implements a flavor that uses `class-transformer` and `class-validator` to convert and validate DTO types.

+ - [metadata-decorators](https://github.com/hippo-oss/metadata-decorators) implements a flavor that persists decorator metadata using `reflect-metadata`.

+ - [deprecation-decorators](https://github.com/hippo-oss/deprecation-decorators) implements a flavor that raises a system warnings when a deprecated property is set.

 ## Decorator Composition